 Some authors use multiple line returns to create a space between sections or chapters.
 You’ll have easier and faster success with Vellum if you use proper page breaks in your .docx file.

 Important: Vellum sees three or more consecutive blank lines as a scene break.
-If you see undesirable pages breaks in the middle of a chapter, it may be that Vellum found multiple consecutive line breaks, saw them as a page or section break, and formatted the page accordingly.
+If you see undesirable page breaks in the middle of a chapter, it may be that Vellum found multiple consecutive line breaks, saw them as a page or section break, and formatted the page accordingly.

 How to import your .docx file into Vellum